-- Answer the questions in the same order as outlined. - Use headings. - Use the language used in the instructions above. - Remember this is a technical paper not an English paper (you may want to discuss this idea with your tutor). - The body of the paper should be no longer than 6 pages (excludes the title page and reference page).
+- 3. When writing your paper keep in mind the following guidelines. - Use your APA text as a resource. - Allow sufficient time for interviewing the professionals. - Answer the questions in the same order as outlined. - Use headings, usually Level One and Three. - Use the language used in the instructions above. - Remember this is a technical paper not an English paper (you may want to discuss this idea with your tutor). - The body of the paper should be no longer than 5 pages (excludes the title page and reference page).
 Additional pages will not be read.